avinashvaidya09/product-management-apis/README.md

 ## Testing API through postman or insomnia

-1. Import the collection which I have provided in the resources folder
+1. Import the collection which I have provided in the resources folder.

 2. Get your own base urls and client id and client secret.
+I have externalized the urls and credentials as it is not safe to check it in the repo.

 3. Get the token.